ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python5.md

 For some reason, Biopython does not do sequence alignment files (different from multiple alignment files), so typically people use a package called [pysam](https://pysam.readthedocs.io/en/latest/api.html) for those files.
 However, pysam (for some reason) does not seem to install on Windows, so Windows folks have two options: a package called [bamnostic](https://bamnostic.readthedocs.io/en/latest/) that has reduced functionality but very similar to pysam, or use pysam in Ubuntu on Windows 10.

 [Download this bam file](data/align.bam) and [its index file](data/align.bam.bai) to play with.
 For Windows 10 folks using bamnostic the following commands should work the same, just substitute "bamnostic" for "pysam".
+Use "pip install" to install whichever one you are installing.

 ```
 import pysam